 - Old Skool – In recent years the brand’s first skate shoe experienced a massive resurgence in pop culture.
 Thanks to musicians like Frank Ocean and Tyler the Creator the Old Skool became an irresistible shoe that would get sold out as fast as it is restocked.

-- Speed Trainer – The luxury brand's take on the sock-like sneaker trend took it up a notch by literally attaching a knit sock upper to an outsole.
+- Speed Trainer – The luxury brand's take on the sock-like Speed Trainer and form-fitting trend was taken a notch by literally attaching a knit sock upper to an outsole.
 It received mixed reviews but it didn't stop the hype surrounding the shoe.

 - Triple S Trainers – A hybrid of the chunky and dad sneaker trends, the Triple S Trainers is a bold kick that also garnered mixed reactions from consumers.
 Triple black and black colorways are preferred by avant-garde sneakerheads who want a subtler pair.

 - Chuck Taylor All Star – This shoe's design remains mostly unchanged since the day it was released.
 As a result, the original black colorway has reached an iconic status that most sneaker brands recognize.